holomodular/ServiceBricks/README.md

 ServiceBricks is the cornerstone for building a microservices foundation.
 Visit http://ServiceBricks.com to learn more.

-## Notes from the Author 5/13/2024

-### System Status: Semi-Stable

-* The latest release v1.0.6 is working well with InMemory providers.
-There are some issues with the notification microservice using Postgres, Sqlite and SqlServer when processing notifymessages in the background task.
-Fixes for these will be next week, I'm on vacation! :)

-* The new website (ServiceBricks.com) is not currently working.
-Coming Soon!

-* Start a discussion if you need any help.

 ## Overview

+ServiceBricks is a powerful microservices platform designed to streamline the development, deployment, and maintenance of distributed systems.
+By leveraging Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and a range of advanced features, ServiceBricks empowers teams to build robust, scalable, and highly customizable services tailored to their specific business domains.

 ServiceBricks provides the core architectural patterns, implementation, standardization and governance for your microservices foundation.
-It exposes a storage platform agnostic model and repository-based API that works the same for SQL and NoSQL database engines, allowing you to seamlessly switch storage providers transparently to clients.
+It exposes a storage platform agnostic model and repository-based API that works the same for relational (SQL) and document (NoSQL) database engines.
+This allows you to seamlessly switch storage providers transparently, while the microservice still operates and behaves the same way.

 ## Major Features